An Excessive Core Collapse in Nbody Cosmological simulations: A Physical limitation

 \section{A Physical limitation}

 Equation (\ref{tcc}) can tell us many secrets.
+For the N-body cosmological simulation process, we focus on the dynamical property of visualized spherical halos.

-For a given dark matter halo (with setting value of $M$ and $r_h$), we find the core collapse time scale is proportional to the particle number of the halo: $t_{cc} \propto N \propto1/m$.
+First, comparing different resolution simulations for a given dark matter halo (with setting value of $M$ and $r_h$),we find the core collapse time scale is proportional to the particle number of the halo: $t_{cc} \propto N_{halo}/ln(0.1N_{halo})$.
 For the $GeV$ CDM particle halo, $t_{cc}\gg t_u$ and the core collapse will never happen within one Hubble time.
-But for one Galaxy dark matter halo in simulations, if we use less than $N\simeq 10^{12}M_\odot / 3\times10^8M_\odot \simeq 3000$ particles to progress the simulations, the bias of particle mass will bring an excessive core collapse within one Hubble time.
+But for one Galaxy dark matter halo in simulations, if we use less than $N_{halo}\simeq 10^{12}M_\odot / (10^9M_\odot) \simeq 1000$ particles to progress the simulations, the bias of particle mass will bring an excessive core collapse within one Hubble time.
 Our result shows a limitation of the particle numbers $\sim10^3$ that should be used when studying the Galactic scale topic in simulation.

-How about the CDM halos in cosmological simulations?
-In a given simulation (with setting particle mass $m$), Equation (\ref{tcc}) shows us $t_{cc}\propto M^{\frac{1}{2}}r_h^{\frac{3}{2}}$.
-This means the larger dark matter halos will have core collapse later, or to say, smaller halos at high redshift will be more ``dangerous''.
-Since the $\Lambda CDM$ models show us a hierarchical structure formation scenario, we expect to avoid such core collapse process in the whole cosmological simulation, if we ensure all the smallest halos at the beginning follows the limit:
+Second, comparing different halos in one simulation, since $m$ is setting, equation (\ref{tcc}) shows us $t_{cc}\propto M^{\frac{1}{2}}r_h^{\frac{3}{2}}$, this means the $t_{cc}$ are longer for larger halos which should have larger $M$ and $r_h$.
+Or to say, smaller halos are more dangerous.

+Since the $\Lambda CDM$ models show us a hierarchical structure formation scenario, the most dangerous halos are the "leaves of the merger tree". we expect to avoid such core collapse process in the whole cosmological simulation, if we ensure all the smallest halos at the beginning follows the limit:

 The $\alpha t_u$($\alpha \leq1$) is the mean time scale of these smallest halos existing in the universe before merging.
 If we set $\alpha=1$, then we ensure the core collapse process caused by the relaxation effect will not happen in the smallest halos (so for all the larger halos within the whole hubble time).